 What is the Educational Opportunity Program?

 The following information will assist you in determining if you should apply to the Educational Opportunity Program.
-The EOP is designed for students who need special academic as well as financial assistance.
-If you are eligible, you will be asked to complete additional application materials and forms.
-Be sure to complete any materials and return promptly as directed.
+The EOP is designed for students who need individualized academic support and supplemental financial assistance.
+Eligible candidates will be asked to complete additional application materials and forms.
+Additional application materials and forms must be completed promptly and returned as directed.

-To be eligible for admission to the EOP you must be:
+To be eligible for admission to the EOP candidates must be:

-- A U.S. citizen or Permanent Resident (bearer of a “green card”)
+- U.S. citizens or Permanent Residents (bearing a “green card”)

-- A New York State resident for 12 months prior to enrollment
+- New York State residents for 12 months prior to enrollment

-- A high school graduate or have a General Equivalency Diploma
+- High school graduates or have a General Equivalency Diploma

 - Eligible for admission under traditional standards, and demonstrate potential for completing a college program